 According to one tally, there are approximately 29,000 assisted living facilities in the United States.
-In general, these facilities cater to adults who do not need constant supervision offered in a nursing home, but may need occasional help.
-Depending on their circumstances, residents may need help with daily living activities such as meal preparation, personal hygiene and more.
+In general, these facilities cater to adults who do not need the constant supervision offered in a nursing home but may need occasional help.
+Depending on their circumstances, residents may need help with daily living activities such as meal preparation, personal hygiene, and more.
 They may also need medical care.

 Depending on the type of assisted living facility available, locally or regionally, you may have your choice of accommodations and amenities.
 These may include private apartments or shared rooms and private or communal dining, and various activities.
 With so many facilities to choose from, you will likely find one that suits you.

 You may want to start thinking about moving to assisted living if:

 - The mail is stacking up You can no longer do any yard work or outdoor maintenance

 - You are having difficulty with routine household chores

 - You no longer have healthy home meals on a regular basis

 - You are no longer confident in your ability to drive safely